ribeirohugo/go_rest_api/README.md

 go run ./cmd/postgres/main.go
 ``

-For an application with MySQL database layer use:
+For a REST application with MySQL database layer use:

 ``
 go run ./cmd/mysql/main.go
 ``

-For an application with MongoDB database layer use:
+For a REST application with MongoDB database layer use:

 ``
 go run ./cmd/mongo/main.go